For people on the go, the river town of St. Croix Falls is a crossroads.

 It's a comfortable place to stay, with a kitchenette, double whirlpool and pullout sofa, and it's furnished with flea-market treasures.
 The rate includes continental breakfast.
 715-483-3986.

-Dining: In downtown St. Croix Falls, Grecco's on the Saint Croix serves lunch
+Dining: In downtown St. Croix Falls, the Vegetarian serves Indian

 © Beth Gauper

 A hiker walks the Ice Age Trail north of town.